garmercy/Work-Day-Scheduler/README.md

 # :computer: Third-Party-APIs: Work Day Scheduler :computer:

-I created a calendar application that allows a user to save events for each hour of a typical working day (9am–5pm) by modifying starter code.
+I created a calendar application that  by modifying starter code.

 The goals of this project are:
+* Allows a user to save events for each hour of a typical working day (9am–5pm).
-* run in the browser
+* Run in the browser.
-* feature dynamically updated HTML and CSS powered by jQuery.
+* Feature dynamically updated HTML and CSS powered by jQuery.

 ## How is it looks?